danhalvorsen/WeatherSummary/WebApp/MyOrderingSystem/README.md

 - See product (1)

-  - As a customer, I want to see products in the home page so that I can find product directly.
+  - As a customer, I want to see products in the home page so that I can find product directly.(3d)
+    - connect to database(mock data) and get data'
+    -
   - As a customer, I want to see the title, image and price for each product so that I have an overall concept of each product
-  - As a customer, I want click on product so that the next page will show detail of product.
+  - As a customer, I want click on product so that the next page will show detail of product.(2d)
   - As a customer, I want to navigate to the home page from any pages I am on, so that I can reach the home page directly

 - see details (1)

   - As a customer, I want to see the product details with a title, description, price, availability, brand and bigger image.
+(3d)
   - As a customer, I want to add a product to my basket so that I can aggregate the products I am going to buy them in one place
   - As a customer, I want to increase or decrease the number of products so that I can change the number of items I want to buy.
+(2d)

 - search for products (1)

   - As a customer, I want to see a search box on top of the products list so that I can easily search for products.
+(3d)
   - As a customer, I want to be able to search for products name so that I can reach the specific product.

 Inventory

 - Register product (1)

-  - As an admin, I want to register new products so that I can add a new product to the store
+  - As an admin, I want to register new products so that I can add a new product to the store (3d)
-  - As an admin, I want to edit products, so that I can change the specifics of products
+  - As an admin, I want to edit products, so that I can change the specifics of products (2d)

 - Inventory notification (3)